qmolabucr/qntenna/README.txt

 We have included several data files in the 'spectra' folder.
 - 'BB-5500K.txt' the spectrum of a blackbody at T = 5500 K, for testing.
-- 'NREL-full.txt', 'leaffilter3.txt' and '2munderwater.txt' spectra were used to calculate the results in Fig. 2G, H, I respectively.
+- 'NREL-full.txt', 'leaffilter3.txt' and '2munderwater.txt' spectra were used to calculate the results in Fig. 2G, H, I of the paper respectively.
 - 'NREL-visible.txt' which is also the NREL ASTM ETR spectrum but restricted to the visible range In addition in the subfolder "raw_spectra" there are several unfiltered data files used to generate the above spectra and show the underwater solar spectra shown in Fig 4A.
 References for data can be found in the main text of the paper and a description